-There are many different types of antidepressants, but the most used are called SSRIs (Selective Serotonin Reuptake Inhibitors) like Lustral® (Sertraline).
-They have fewer side-effects than the other antidepressants.
-We'll concentrate on the SSRIs in this factsheet, but your doctor can advise you on others.
-All antidepressants work by changing the activity of certain chemicals in the brain, but the exact way they do this isn't completely understood yet.
-They work for moderate to severe depression.
-There is no good evidence to suggest they work for mild forms of depression.
+There are many different types of antidepressants, but the most commonly used are called SSRIs (Selective Serotonin Reuptake Inhibitors) like sertraline (brand name: Lustral).
+They are popular because for most people they have fewer side-effects than the other antidepressants.
+We will concentrate on SSRIs in this factsheet, but your doctor can advise you on others.
+All antidepressants work by changing the activity of certain chemicals in the brain, but the exact way that this leads to an improvement in mood is not completely understood yet.
+They work for moderate to severe depression, but there is not so much evidence to suggest they work for milder forms of depression.
 There is very little evidence looking at the effectiveness of antidepressants in people who have had encephalitis and so the information here is mainly taken from studies of the effects of antidepressants in the general population.